mchartigan/bitwise/README.md

 Functional Requirements
 -----------------------

-1. Account and Profile

-As a user, I would like to...
+1. Account and Profile: As a user, I would like to...

     a.
 Register an account using a Google email and password

     b.
 Setup a secure account password

     c.
 Edit my public profile and private personal information

     d.
 Delete my user account and any associated data

     e.
 Be able to log in and out

-2. Posting and Viewing Posts

-As a user, I would like to...
+2. Posting and Viewing Posts: As a user, I would like to...

     a.
 Make posts tagged with topics

     b.
 Be able to create new topics

     c.
 See all posts associated with a given topic

     d.
 Be able to post anonymously

     e.
 Be able to view the users and topics I follow

     f.
 Be able to view my liked, disliked, and saved posts

-3. Following and Post Interaction

-As a user, I would like to...
+3. Following and Post Interaction: As a user, I would like to...

     a.
 Search for a user or topic

     b.
 Search for a specific post (if time allows)

     c.
 Follow or unfollow users or topics

     d.
 Have posts from users from followed topics and users appear in my timeline

     e.
 Have my timeline and post history to appear reverse chronologically

     f.
 Save posts from other users

     g.
 Upvote or downvote posts from other users

     h.
 Comment on a specific post

     i.
 View another person's profile

     j.
 View a timeline of another user's content on their profile

-4. User Experience

-As a user, I would like to...
+4. User Experience: As a user, I would like to...

     a.
 Be able to view the website on mobile or desktop

     b.
 Be able to switch site color schemes

     c.
 Be able to change settings on the website to accommodate for disabilities

     d.
 Infinitely scroll through timelines

 Non-functional Requirements
 ---------------------------

-5. Performance

-As a developer, I would like...
+5. Performance: As a developer, I would like...

     a.
 The website to run smoothly

     b.
 The website to support at least 1000 concurrent users

-6. Server

-            As a developer, I would like...
+6. Server: As a developer, I would like...

     a.
 The server to be able to handle real time communication between itself and the client for all requests made by the user

     b.
 The server to be able to handle and store user data instantly.

-7. User Interface

-            As a developer, I would like...
+7. User Interface: As a developer, I would like...

     a.
 The website to be easy to use, navigate, and understand

     b.
 The website to be compatible with most browsers (Chrome, Firefox, etc.)

     c.
 The website to be user friendly

     d.
 The website to be aesthetically pleasing

-8. Security

-As a developer, I would like...
+8. Security: As a developer, I would like...

     a.
 Passwords to be encrypted so that they are not visible by developers or unauthorized users

     b.
 To limit one account per individual

 Design Outline
 ==============